-At a distance of 5 km from Jamnagar Railway Station, the Jain Temple complex is a cluster of four Jain temples situated in Chandi Bazaar area of Jamnagar.
-The complex is one of the popular places of pilgrimage for Jains and among the prominent places to visit in Jamnagar.
+At a distance of 5 km from Jamnagar Railway Station, the Jain Temple complex is a cluster of four Jain temples situated in the Chandi Bazaar area of Jamnagar.
+The complex is one of the popular places of pilgrimage for Jains and among the prominent Jamnagar places to visit.

-The four Jan temples in the complex are dedicated to various thirthankaras of Jain Sect.
-These temples form the centerpiece of the old city with its lovely buildings of wood and stone, adorned with pastel colored shutters and wooden balconies.
+The four Jan temples in the complex are dedicated to various Tirthankaras of the Jain Sect.
+These temples form the centerpiece of the old city with its lovely buildings of wood and stone, adorned with pastel-colored shutters and wooden balconies.
 The area around these temples is called Chandi Bazaar, meaning Silver Market, full of silver and gold jewel makers.

-Built between 1574 and 1622, the most intricate of the complex is Raisi Shah Temple dedicated to the 16th tirthankar, Shantinath.
-Also known as Shantinath Temple, it has mirrored domes, coloured columns, and intricate carving.
+Built between 1574 and 1622, the most intricate of the complex is Raisi Shah Temple dedicated to the 16th Tirthankara, Shantinath.
+Also known as Shantinath Temple, it has mirrored domes, colored columns, and intricate carving.
 The walls of Shantinath Mandir are richly decorated with fine frescos as well as other wall paintings (murals), which depict the lives of various Tirthankaras.
 The floor is made of marble and is decorated with distinctive Jain patterns in yellow, black, white, and red.
 It is one of the prime pilgrimage sites to visit as part of Jamnagar tour.

 Timings: 5.30 AM - 1 PM & 3.30 PM - 9 PM